-- Select and use appropriate software and applications proficiently and effectively to complete tasks and enhance work performance (e.g.,word-processing, spreadsheet, presentation, graphic design, content management, social media, etc.) - Work effectively across a variety of current and emerging technology platforms and information systems - Select and use technology to effectively deliver communications, collect feedback, and monitor media for information impacting public relations activities and organizational effectiveness - Recommend current and emerging technologies to encourage collaboration among stakeholders\ and enhance communications within organizational structures - Analyze the advantages and disadvantages of a range of technologies and channels\ to support their use for public relations activities and organizational effectiveness - Use current and emerging applications and tools to track deadlines, progress and completion of work, organize files, contacts, lists and schedules to enhance work performance and organizational effectiveness - Update online and digital content independently and collaboratively to support the quality, delivery and timeliness of public relations activities - Manage online personal and organizational profile and account settings to support organizational effectiveness select strategies and tools to build and maintain professional relationships to support public relations activities, organizational objectives and career development.
+- Select and use appropriate software and applications proficiently and effectively to complete tasks and enhance work performance (e.g., word-processing, spreadsheet, presentation, graphic design, content management, social media, etc.) - Work effectively across a variety of current and emerging technology platforms and information systems - Select and use technology to effectively deliver communications, collect feedback, and monitor media for information impacting public relations activities and organizational effectiveness - Recommend current and emerging technologies to encourage collaboration among stakeholders and enhance communications within organizational structures - Recommend technologies and channels to enhance public relations activities and organizational effectiveness - Use current and emerging applications and tools to track deadlines, progress and completion of work, organize files, contacts, lists and schedules to enhance work performance and organizational effectiveness - Update online and digital content independently and collaboratively to support the quality, delivery and timeliness of public relations activities - Manage online personal and organizational profile and account settings to support organizational effectiveness select strategies and tools to build and manage stakeholder relationships to support public relations activities, organizational objectives and career development.

-- Maintain contact lists of media representatives, suppliers, colleagues, and other appropriate stakeholders\ - Investigate the benefits, resources and networking opportunities associated with membership in communications and public relations professional associations - Use appropriate applications and monitor account settings to create and maintain a professional online presence (e.g., Facebook, LinkedIn, Twitter, etc.) - Communicate professionally and ethically with public relations professionals to develop trust, provide mutual support, enhance work performance and career development - Identify opportunities to expand professional network on a regular basis to enhance work performance and career development - Share knowledge, skills and experience with others to build professional relationships - Adapt as necessary to differences in organizational and/or sector protocols and practices (e.g., corporate, small business, not-for-profit, agency, government, etc.) to encourage trust and mutual respect
+- Manage contact lists of key stakeholders, including but not limited to media and government representatives, suppliers, colleagues, special interest groups, investors, communities, etc. - Investigate the benefits, resources and networking opportunities associated with membership in communications and public relations professional associations - Use appropriate applications and monitor account settings to create and maintain a professional online presence (e.g., Facebook, LinkedIn, Twitter, etc.) - Communicate professionally and ethically with stakeholders to develop trust, provide mutual support, enhance work performance and career development - Identify opportunities to expand professional network on a regular basis to enhance work performance and career development - Share knowledge, skills and experience with others to build stakeholder relationships - Adapt as necessary to differences in organizational and/or sector protocols and practices (e.g., corporate, small business, not-for-profit, agency, government, etc.) to encourage trust and mutual respect